elliotdauber/propellor/README.md

 # Limitations

 For the sake of time for this project (and to make sure I was focusing on the main goals), I gave Propellor a very short-term memory (i.e. if you reload the page, the app and its context completely resets).
 However, because the long term context is stored in a file, this persists throughout sessions.
 Also, I didn't do any context saving throughout the actual conversation you have with the chat bot, so you can't refer to previous messages like you can with ChatGPT.
 This seemed much less important to spend time on for the sake of this project.
 If this were a real product, I would build out features to save and re-enter conversations, connect social accounts to enhance long-term context, and many more features.

+If I were to continue this project (which I might, it was fun!), I would work further on the prompt engineering, as well as making the UI even more user friendly, for example by making even the words that were not flagged by the LLM editable, just in case the LLM messes up (which it definitely does sometimes).
+However, in the context of the system I was building this project for, I wanted the user to be able to have the most power with a very constrained input mechanism, and if the user is able to edit any word manually, they might as well be able to just type their text out using a keyboard.
+Along these lines, being able to add a custom correction for a proper noun doesn't fully make sense here, but I wanted to be able to give some custom feedback mechanism to the model.